 Once the antibody has been created, the body remembers it.
 It is almost as if it stores the blueprint for the antibody and has the ability to call upon that blueprint any time it recognizes the same antigen.
-Thus, if the antigen in question infects the body again, even if it occurs many years later, the body is able to produce the proper antibody, effectively halting the antigen from causing the manifestation of the disease.
+If the antigen in question infects the body again, even if it occurs many years later, the body is able to produce the proper antibody, effectively halting the antigen from manifesting as the disease.

-Vaccines offer a way of ensuring your children gain the immunity they need without ever having to become ill.
+Vaccines offer a way of ensuring you gain the immunity needed without ever having to become ill.
 Vaccines contain the very same antigens as the disease but have been weakened or are dead so they are unable to create the disease itself.
 These antigens are still sufficiently powerful and cause the body to create the antibodies required to fight off the antigen.
-In essence, these vaccines are more effective and productive to ensure your children develop the necessary antibodies instead of becoming sick with a disease.